zahemen9900/AdaptIQ/BACKEND.md

 1. **Track Granular Activities**: Record all learning interactions (quizzes, resource access, chat sessions)

 2. **Calculate Progress**: Use weighted scoring system:
-   - Quiz scores: 40% of course progress
+   - Quiz scores: 35% of course progress
-   - Resource completion: 30% of course progress
+   - Resource completion: 25% of course progress
-   - Tutor interactions: 20% of course progress
+   - Tutor interactions: 15% of course progress
    - Time spent: 10% of course progress
+   - Assignment completion: 15% of course progress

 3. **Progress Updates**: Update in real-time when activities are completed

+### Assignment Management

+1. **Weekly Generation**: Automatically generate new assignments weekly for each enrolled subject

+2. **Priority Calculation**: Calculate and update assignment priority based on due dates:
+   - Overdue: Priority 5
+   - Due today: Priority 4
+   - Due tomorrow: Priority 3
+   - Due within 3 days: Priority 2
+   - Due within a week: Priority 1
+   - Due later: Priority 0

+3. **Status Management**:
+   - Automatically update status to "overdue" when due date passes
+   - Allow students to manually update status to "in-progress" or "completed"
+   - Record completion date when status changes to "completed"

+4. **Gemini API Integration**:
+   - Prepare detailed prompts based on subject, recent topics, and student level
+   - Process API responses to extract assignment content, resources, and metadata
+   - Store generated content in the assignments collection
+   - Include fallback templates for when API is unavailable

+5. **Activity Synchronization**:
+   - Record assignment interactions in the activities collection
+   - Update course progress when assignments are completed
+   - Include assignment completion in activity history for each course

 ### Data Synchronization